 You can apply for support under the National Childcare Scheme.
 Applications should be made online at ncs.gov.ie.
 To apply online you will need:

 - Your children’s information such as date of birth and PPS number

 - Your partner’s employment and income related details

 More information on getting and using a verified MyGovID is available on the MyGovID website.

-A paper-based application will also be available.
+You can apply by post by contacting the Parent Support Centre – see ‘Where to apply’ below.
 These applications will take longer to process and may affect the start date from which your subsidy can be paid.